marwern/PLCreX/docs/source/iec_checker.rst

 * Detection of unused variables

 .. note::
-    IEC Checker can only work with IEC 61131-3 ST supported by the matiec compiler [`.url <https://github.com/beremiz/matiec>`_].
+    IEC-Checker can only work with IEC 61131-3 ST supported by the matiec compiler [`.url <https://github.com/beremiz/matiec>`_].
     Most likely, it will fail on the source code containing non-standard language extensions.